penumbra-zone/web/packages/transport-chrome/docs/streams.md

 # Streams

-The classes Source and Sink provide a way to stream jsonifiable values between documents through the chrome runtime.
+The classes `PortStreamSource` and `PortStreamSink` provide a way to stream jsonifiable values between documents through the chrome runtime.

 In [the stream spec's model](https://streams.spec.whatwg.org/#model):